bshrmonsti761/AutoClicker/README.md

     To run a standalone executable using PyInstaller, you can download the executable file instead    of building it yourself.

 **Download the Executable**

-1. Download the executable "AutoClicker.exe".
+1. Download the executable "AutoClicker.exe" from above.

 2. Once the download is complete,locate the .exe file on your computer.